My name is Sid Good. I offer inclusive and affirmative counselling online to people around the world.

 Feel free to contact me if you have any questions about therapy, or to arrange an initial assessment appointment.
 This enables us to discuss the reasons you are thinking of coming to counselling, whether it might be helpful for you, and whether I am the right counsellor to help you.

-All enquires are usually answered within 48 hours, and all contact is strictly confidential and uses secure phone and email services.
+All enquiries are usually answered within 48 hours, and all contact is strictly confidential and uses secure phone and email services.